This blog post was updated on January 17, 2020.

-With its luxurious resorts offering exclusive experiences, Arizona attracts travelers who want to not only hike, bike and explore the sunny outdoors by day, but also unwind with good food and soothing spa treatments in the evening.
+With its luxurious resorts offering exclusive experiences, Arizona attracts travelers who not only want to hike, bike, and explore the sunny outdoors by day, but also unwind with good food and soothing spa treatments in the evening.
 The state’s dazzling desert scenery is the perfect backdrop to refresh, recharge, and get away from the stresses of everyday life.
-Phoenix is one of the easiest cities to get to in Arizona and you don’t need to drive far to experience the desert, spa, and city life.
-Here you can get a Thoachta healing by a Native American shaman, meditate in a tiki hut, watch the sunset in the desert botanical gardens and detox your mind, body, and spirit in just a weekend.
+In Phoenix, you can get a Thoachta healing by a Native American shaman, meditate in a tiki hut, watch the sunset in the desert botanical gardens and detox your mind, body, and spirit in just a weekend.

 Here are a few unique experiences in and around Phoenix so you can have the ultimate spa getaway.

 Roll out the Kinks with a Stone Massage

 Consistently named in the top 10 hotels and spas in Arizona, the 33,000-square foot Boulders Resort & Spa stands next to 12-million-year-old boulder formations.
 Therapies are infused with ingredients from the boulder-strewn desert environment.
 Unravel your knotted muscles after those flights to Phoenix with a special Boulders stone massage using ancient basalt stones, blue cypress, and vetiver oil blends.
 Then, reflect in the labyrinth or meditate in a Tipi built by the local Native American community.

 Get Your Inner Spirit to Shine with a Gemstone Healing Facial